+2.10.
 JsonPath data dictionary

 Json data dictionary was based on a simple dot notated syntax.
-Now you can also use more complex JsonPath expressions in order to overwrite elements in Json messages based on the data dictionary settings in Citrus.
-Read more about that in chapter data-dictionary.
+Now you can also use more complex JsonPath expressions in order to overwrite elements in Json messages based on the data dictionary

+2.11.
 Java DSL test behavior

 Test behaviors in Java DSL represent templates in XML DSL.
 The behavior encapsulates a set of test actions to a group that can be applied to multiple Java DSL tests.
 This enables you to combine common test actions in Java DSL with more comfortable reuse of test action definitions.
-See chapter test-behaviors how to use that.
+See chapter test-behavior how to use that.

+2.12.
 Auto select message type

 Default message type for validation tasks in Citrus has been XML.
 Based on this message type the respective message validator implementation applies for XML, JSON, plain text and so on.
 You can now change this default message type by setting a system property (citrus.default.message.type).
 Also Citrus improved the auto select algorithm when the default message type is obviously not applicable.
 When a message arrives in Citrus the receiving action tries to find out which message validator fits best according to the message payload.
-XML message content is automatically identified by \Leftrightarrow characters.
-JSON message payloads are identified by $\{\}$ or [] characters for objects and array representations.
+XML message content is automatically identified by <> characters.
+JSON message payloads are identified by {} or [] characters for objects and array representations.
 This way Citrus tries to find the best matching message validator for the incoming message.
 Before that Citrus has always been using the default message type XML.